-In order to maintain social distancing, district buses will need to operate at reduced capacity and students and the driver will need to utilize Personal Protective Equipment.
+In order to maintain physical distancing, district buses will need to operate at reduced capacity and students and the driver will need to utilize Personal Protective Equipment.
 The following are other safety actions that will be taken:

-- Students should social distance (six feet separation) on the bus whenever possible.37 - Students, school bus drivers, monitors, attendants and mechanics will be required to wear face masks/coverings prior to boarding the bus unless they have been provided a medical exemption^{38 39} - Students will be encouraged to find alternative modes of transportation if possible (eg, walking or parent drop off) to reduce bus occupancy - Weather permitting, drivers will increase bus ventilation by opening the top hatches of buses or opening windows - Additional bus monitors will be utilized to enforce social distancing on buses as deemed appropriate by district administration - School buses will not be equipped with hand sanitizer due to its combustible composition and potential liability to the carrier or district.
-School bus drivers, monitors and attendants must not carry personal bottles of hand sanitizer with them on school buses40 - Boarding children will occupy seats from back to front, where feasible - Students will sit one student per seat, alternating left and right positions - Wheelchair school buses will be configured to ensure social distancing of 6 feet.41 - Siblings may sit together to increase capacity on the bus - Seats will be marked with tape to show students where they may sit
+- Students should social distance (three to six feet separation) on the bus whenever possible. - Students, school bus drivers, monitors, attendants and mechanics will be required to wear face masks/coverings prior to boarding the bus unless they have been provided a medical exemption^{35 36} - Students will be encouraged to find alternative modes of transportation if possible (e.g., walking or parent drop off) to reduce bus occupancy - Weather permitting, drivers will increase bus ventilation by opening the top hatches of buses or opening windows - Additional bus monitors will be utilized to enforce physical distancing on buses as deemed appropriate by district administration - School buses will not be equipped with hand sanitizer due to its combustible composition and potential liability to the carrier or district.
+School bus drivers, monitors and attendants must not carry personal bottles of hand sanitizer with them on school buses37 - Boarding children will occupy seats from back to front, where feasible - Students will sit one student per seat, alternating left and right positions - Wheelchair school buses will be configured to ensure physical distancing of 6 feet.38 - Siblings may sit together to increase capacity on the bus - Seats will be marked with tape to show students where they may sit - Field trips and other extracurricular activities requiring bus use will be suspended